-It’s hard to believe a second wave of COVID-19 cases is on the rise.
+It’s hard to believe another wave of COVID-19 cases is on the rise.
 Just this week, the number of patients hospitalized with COVID-19 rose by 5% in 36 states.
 Additionally, this week the U.S. reported an average of almost 70,000 new cases every day (October 20th-October 27th).
 This has been the highest seven-day average yet, according to a CNBC analysis.
 And in Chicago, where I live, indoor dining at restaurants is once again being suspended.

 All of this feels as if we are right back where we started back in March.
 In fact, it feels kind of like the movie Groundhog’s Day where Bill Murray’s character, Phil Connors, keeps waking up and reliving the same day!
 While a second wave isn’t good news, the one piece of good news is that we experienced this before and have learned from it.
-Below are 7 tips for staffing companies to remember in order to stay on top and be successful as we head into the winter months.
+Below are 7 tips for on call staffing to remember in order to stay on top and be successful as we head into the winter months.

-Switch to a Cloud-Based Staffing Software Solution
+Switch to a Cloud-Based on call staffing Software Solution

 If you aren’t on a cloud-based staffing software solution yet, now is the time to make the switch.
 One of the main reasons being is so your staffing company can safely and productively operate from home.
 Even if your company is going into the office now, it’s critical to be prepared incase it’s no longer safe to have the whole team in the office.
 As we know from last time, the situation quickly turned like the switch of a button.
 One minute our team was in the office and the next minute we were gone and wouldn’t return for months.

-A cloud-based staffing software gives your team the ability to work from anywhere.
+A cloud-based on call staffing software gives your team the ability to work from anywhere.
 While this is important during the current times, in normal times this is also a major benefit as recruiters are on the go visiting clients.
 They can easily enter in their notes as they hop between clients.

 Another major benefit is the security aspect.
 There has been an increase in compromised data during the pandemic.
 As if we don’t have enough to worry about, hackers are on the prowl.
 They have been targeting remote workers, as they know companies were left to scramble and put in patchy security protocols.
-A good cloud-based staffing software solution will invest in high tier data security.
-It’s extremely important to note though that not all staffing software providers invest in the same amount of security.
+A good cloud-based on call staffing software solution will invest in high tier data security.
+It’s extremely important to note though that not all on call staffing software providers invest in the same amount of security.
 It’s essential to ask how secure your data will be when switching to a cloud solution.
 Never assume your data is safe.
 Characteristics of a secure cloud solution include:

 The data is stored in a high-tier Data Center.
 Tier 3 and 4 Data Centers provide the most security with an uptime of approximately 99.982% and 99.995% respectively.